Protecting Fertility During Breast Cancer Treatment

 Chemotherapy is the use of drugs to kill cancer cells.
 However, these drugs also kill some healthy cells, including those involved in the production of eggs.
 The type of chemotherapy drug or drugs used, the length of treatment, and the person's age at the time of treatment are all factors that can affect fertility.
 For some, the effect of chemotherapy on fertility is temporary.
 For others, it may be permanent.
 There is currently no known way to protect the ovaries completely during chemotherapy.

 Radiation therapy is a way of treating disease using radiation (high-energy rays) or radioactive substances.
 Radiation kills cancer cells by interfering with their growth and division.
 The potential for fertility problems due to radiation therapy are not as great as for chemotherapy because the area affected by cancer is away from the reproductive organs.
-However, because radiation beams often pass through healthy tissues, the organs near the cancer site may be affected by the radiation, which can lead to either temporary or permanent infertility.
+However, because external radiation beams often pass through healthy tissues, the organs near the cancer site may be affected by the radiation, which can lead to either temporary or permanent infertility.

 Factors that affect sexual desire can also be a problem for someone who may want to become pregnant.
 For example, a decreased sex drive is a possible complication of breast cancer treatment.
 This may result from hormonal changes caused by the treatment or from fatigue and nausea that often accompanies cancer therapy.
 Self-image and emotional factors can also impact sexual desire.